New Roger Stone Russia Collusion Info May Have Paul Manafort Link — Mystery Ukrainian Met With Stone: Report

 Mueller is reportedly, as noted by CNBC, now investigating possible communication between Stone and Gates, and Abramson has raised the possibility that Stone or Caputo may have told Gates about the meeting with “Greenberg.”
 And if so, Gates may have already informed Mueller’s investigators about the meeting — which took place more than two months before the FBI opened its investigation into Russian contacts with the Trump campaign.
 That investigation opened on July 31, 2016, according to The New York Times.

 Caputo now claims that Greenberg was sent by the FBI to infiltrate the Trump campaign, according to a statement he issued on Sunday, even though the FBI investigation had not yet commenced.
-The new admissions from Stone and Caputo bring to 11 the number of Trump campaign aides, officials and associates who have now admitted communications with Russians during the 2016 campaign.
+The new admissions from Stone and Caputo bring to 11 the number of Trump campaign aides, officials, and associates who have now admitted communications with Russians during the 2016 campaign.